brycefisher/ksql/design-proposals/klip-59-json-functions.md

 Given a string, parses it as a JSON object and returns a ksqlDB array of structs containing 2 strings - `json_key` and `json_value` representing the top-level keys and values.
-Returns `NULL` if the string can't be interpreted as a JSON object, i.e. it is `NULL` or it does not contain valid JSON, or the JSON value is not an object.
+Returns `NULL` if the string can't be interpreted as a JSON object, i.e. it is `NULL` or the JSON value is not an object.

 #### Examples